ggldnl/Differential-Drive-Controller/README.md

     |------|--------------|----------------------|
     | **COUNT_MODE** | For high-resolution encoders (e.g., on motor shaft).
 Uses tick counting over time. | Returns `(absoluteTicks, 0)` |
     | **PERIOD_MODE** | For low-resolution encoders (e.g., on gearbox output).
 Uses time between ticks. | Returns `(absoluteTicks, ticksTimeDelta)` |

+- The **motor** library contains the logic to control a motor using a DRV8833 h-bridge.
+It exposes methods to coast, brake and drive the motor provided the speed (float in range -1, 1).
+The DRV8833 can vary the speed of the motors if PWM pins are used.

+- The **PID** library provides the implementation for a PID controller.
+It will be used to match a wheel's actual RPM to a setpoint.

+- The **Kalman** library provides the implementation for a 1D Kalman filter.

+- Each **DriveUnit** represent one _actuated_ wheel.
+It bundles a motor, encoder, PID controller and Kalman filter.
+During each control cycle, it:

+    1. Measures the current wheel RPM using the encoder
+    2. Filters the measurement with a 1D Kalman filter
+    3. Computes the control signal with a PID controller
+    4. Sends the control signal to the motor driver

+  This allows each wheel to be independently stabilized to its desired speed.

 ## 🛞 RPM Computation